Green Noise Benefits: How It Can Better Sleep?

 There are many types of green noise that you can choose from, such as rain, ocean, forest, or stream.
 You can also mix and match different sounds to create your own custom soundscapes.
 The key is to choose a sound that you find relaxing, enjoyable, and familiar.
 You can experiment with different sounds until you find the one that works best for you.

-1. Tip 2: Use a sound machine or an app
+2. Tip 2: Use a green noise machine or a green noise app

 To get the most benefits from green noise, you should use it throughout the night, not just before bedtime.
 This can help you maintain a consistent and peaceful sleep environment and prevent any interruptions or awakenings.
 You can also use green noise during the day to relax, meditate, or work.